Tricyclic Antidepressant Toxicity

 Treatment considerations include the following:

-GI decontamination may be helpful within the first several hours postingestion because CAs can slow gastric emptying through the anticholinergic activity.
+GI decontamination may be helpful within the first several hours postingestion because CAs can slow gastric emptying through their anticholinergic activity.

 Gastric lavage may be helpful in recovering and identifying the CA ingested.
-However, one study that compared the use of gastric lavage and activated charcoal versus charcoal alone showed no benefit in clinical outcome.[14]
-Usually, lavage is recommended for patients who developed significant toxicity requiring endotracheal intubation and who presented after relatively recent ingestion (several hours).
+However, one study that compared the use of gastric lavage and activated charcoal versus charcoal alone showed no benefit in clinical outcome.[15]
+Usually, lavage is recommended for patients who developed significant toxicity requiring endotracheal intubation and who presented relatively soon after ingestion (within several hours).

 Activated charcoal reduces the absorption of CAs.
 It may also be beneficial in cases of multisubstance ingestion.
 It should be administered only in patients who are able to protect the airway.